National Symphony Orchestra: Recordings

 Kindler and the NSO made several 78-rpm recordings for RCA Victor, including the two Roumanian Rhapsodies by George Enescu.
 (Much later, in 1960, the NSO would perform the first of these works under the baton of the visiting Romanian conductor George Georgescu, a close associate and favored exponent of the composer.)
 One of the more unusual RCA recordings with the orchestra was of the complete ballet music from the opera King Henry VIII by Camille Saint-Saëns, one of the very few recordings conducted by Walter Damrosch.
 Years later, Howard Mitchell made a series of stereophonic recordings with the orchestra for RCA.
 Antal Doráti recorded with the orchestra for Decca Records.
 Mstislav Rostropovich made recordings with the orchestra for Deutsche Grammophon.
 The orchestra returned to RCA Victor under Leonard Slatkin, until RCA abandoned new classical recordings.

 In July 2022, the NSO announced the formation of its own record label, to feature commercial releases of selected live performances.

+National Symphony Orchestra Summer Music Institute

+The National Symphony Orchestra Summer Music Institute (NSO SMI) is the orchestra’s flagship national training program for young musicians.
+Founded in 1984 as part of the NSO’s educational initiatives, it has developed into the preeminent national youth orchestra program in the United States, admitting both advanced high school and college musicians.
+Its structure and selectivity place it alongside world renowned international programs such as the National Youth Orchestra.

+SMI is offered at no cost to participants.
+All accepted musicians receive a full merit-based scholarship covering tuition, housing, and instruction through the John F. Kennedy Center for the Performing Arts.
+In addition, many students receive further need-based support that may include meal stipends and round-trip travel assistance.

+Participants are selected by competitive audition and take part in a four-week curriculum of private lessons, master classes, chamber ensembles, and full orchestra rehearsals led by musicians of the National Symphony Orchestra.
+The program also offers seminars in audition preparation, musicianship, and career development.
+Performances by both chamber groups and the full institute orchestra are presented throughout the summer, many of which are free and open to the public.

+Chamber music is a core component of the institute.
+Students rehearse and perform small-ensemble works under the guidance of National Symphony Orchestra and Washington National Opera Orchestra musicians.
+A representative example of chamber music from the program may be viewed below, coached by NSO Principal Violist Daniel Foster in the 2025 NSO SMI Program: